Fine Dining is Easy to Find in Beloit!

 For a special night of fine dining, check out Merrill & Houston’s Steak Joint.
 With its rustic feel, hardwood floors and abundant photographs capturing historic Beloit, Merrill & Houston’s has branded itself to tell Beloit’s great story.

 The classic steakhouse features the highest quality steaks and seafood with down-to-earth and attentive service that makes you feel like you are at your best friend’s home.
 In addition to fabulous food and cocktails, they have live music every Friday from 8-11 pm.
-An outdoor patio also looks over the beautiful Rock River.
+The restaurant looks over the beautiful Rock River.

 500 Pleasant St., Beloit